 Mostly, Pisith and his team use a combination of methods such as casting, carving, assemblage, hammering and polishing.
 Often, pieces are created using the ancient and widespread lost-wax casting method in which a design is first hand-carved in wax, then imprinted by the setting of a mould around the wax carving which melts away, culminating in molten silver being poured into the mould and allowed to set.
 Local, traditional hand-working techniques such as hammering and punching further shape and texture the silver items individually.
 Each piece’s various components are often also soldered into shape, then assembled by hand, filed to finetune their form, and then polished.
 Lastly, selected items are additionally set with semi-precious stones and grey sandstone pieces hand-carved by a specialist sandstone carver.

-At Garden of Desire’s workshop, Pisith and his artisans hand-work each piece.
+Throughout the processes of making, as Pisith and his artisans hand-work each piece, they take care to shape each one to the human body.
+A good, comfortable fit that feels snug yet light to the touch is important to the team.
 They make items in limited quantities – from sketch to prototype to finished product.
-Simple tools, techniques and materials are used, but the objects created are compelling and meaningful works of wearable art.
+Simple tools, techniques and materials are used.
+But the objects created are ultimately compelling and meaningful works of wearable, desirable art.